 While occasionally there are exceptions, most high-performing students and athletes continue to grow into excellence with some level of good coaching and precise input.
 With that input, comes focused attention to the right areas needed to evolve, which doesn’t necessarily happen when you are trying to coach yourself beyond those mediocre results.

 5. Not recognizing the Role of Emotional States

 When I watch many kids practice, their bodies reveal a mixture of uncertainty, hesitancy and perhaps disinterest.
 This emotional state, however, we might describe it, is a major player in how effective practice becomes.

 It is virtually impossible to excel in practice if our emotional state is one preventing full engagement.
-Practice that is simply routine, flat and filled with hesitancy or doubt will create mediocre results.
+Practice that is simply routine, flat, and filled with hesitancy or doubt will create mediocre results.

 The challenge here is learning to teach young students and athletes how to ‘feel good’ when practicing.
-If the experience is filled with shaking heads, looks of disappointment, judgement, and criticism from early on…no wonder we can’t generate positive emotional states during practice.
+If the experience is filled with shaking heads, looks of disappointment, judgment, and criticism from early on…no wonder we can’t generate positive emotional states during practice.